-There is no mandatory requirement in Quebec, however the province’s Éduc’alcool and Institut du tourisme et d’hôtellerie du Québec (ITHQ) run Service in Action certification for people working in the trade who wish to expand their knowledge of licensing laws and responsibilities.
-Online and in-person – via certified instructors – four hour courses are available, starting at $89.
+Quebec has no mandatory requirement; however, the province’s Éduc’alcool and Institut du tourisme et d’hôtellerie du Québec (ITHQ) run Service in Action certification for people working in the trade who wish to expand their knowledge of licensing laws and responsibilities.
+Four-hour courses are available online and in-person – via certified instructors, starting at $89.

 The Tourism Industry Association of New Brunswick offers Its Good Business: Responsible Beverage Service.
 The program ($46 for online) comes in two options, for servers or management, and is designed to ensure staff and patrons enjoy a safe, responsible time while drinking.
 As with Quebec, the training program is not mandatory at present but is recommended for anybody currently working – or planning to work – with alcohol.

 As with New Brunswick, the ‘Ocean Playground’ province runs the It’s Good Business program (also referred to as Serve Right).
 Administered by the Nova Scotia Tourism Human Resource Council (NSTHRC), $55 gets you the full online course while seminars are available for managers and servers; managers complete a five hour ‘responsible beverage service’ program which encourages them to prep policies and procedures for their establishment, while servers and staff take a shorter three-hour package.
 This training is not mandatory, but the provincial government recommends it for those working in the alcohol service industry.

 Prince Edward Island

 The island requires anyone working with alcohol to obtain compulsory certification, typically within thirty days of being hired.
-The Liquor Control Commission uses a ‘responsible beverage service program’ called It’s Our Business to ensure standards of professionalism and care are maintained – all licensees and their staff over the age of 19 must take the course, which has to be renewed every five years.
-Cost for the online program or in-person seminar and exam package is $35.
+The Liquor Control Commission uses a ‘responsible beverage service program’ called It’s Our Business to ensure standards of professionalism and care are maintained – all licensees and their staff over the age of 19 must take the course, which must be renewed every five years.
+The online program or in-person seminar and exam package cost $35.

 Newfoundland and Labrador